Iowa: Colleges and universities

 The Iowa Board of Regents is composed of nine citizen volunteers appointed by the governor to provide policymaking, coordination, and oversight of the state's three public universities, two special K–12 schools, and affiliated centers.

 The special K–12 schools include the Iowa School for the Deaf in Council Bluffs and the Iowa Braille and Sight Saving School in Vinton.
-Both Iowa State University and The University of Iowa are research universities with The University of Iowa also being a member of the prestigious Association of American Universities.
+Both Iowa State University and The University of Iowa are research universities with The University of Iowa also being a member of the Association of American Universities.
 In addition to the three state universities, Iowa has multiple private colleges and universities.

+Health

+The life expectancy of Iowa is 77.7 years in 2021.
+The state's rural population are more susceptible to diseases related to food insecurity, due to a lack of healthy food sources.
+The leading cause of death in Iowa is heart disease.

+Iowa ranks eleventh among states in terms of proportion of obesity, with 37% of the state being affected by it.
+Around 9% of Iowans suffer from diabetes, costing the state $2 billion.

 Transportation

 Interstate highways

 Iowa has four primary interstate highways.
-Interstate 29 (I-29) travels along the state's western edge through Council Bluffs and Sioux City.
+I-29 travels along the state's western edge through Council Bluffs and Sioux City.
 I-35 travels from the Missouri state line to the Minnesota state line through the state's center, including Des Moines.
 I-74 begins at I-80 just northeast of Davenport.
 I-80 travels from the Nebraska state line to the Illinois state line through the center of the state, including Council Bluffs, Des Moines, Iowa City, and the Quad Cities.
 I-380 is an auxiliary Interstate Highway, which travels from I-80 near Iowa City through Cedar Rapids ending in Waterloo and is part of the Avenue of the Saints highway.
 Iowa is among the few jurisdictions where municipalities install speed cameras on interstate highways providing a substantial revenue source from out of state drivers.

 Airports with scheduled flights

 Iowa is served by several regional airports including the Des Moines International Airport, the Eastern Iowa Airport, in Cedar Rapids, Quad City International Airport, in Moline, Illinois, and Eppley Airfield, in Omaha, Nebraska.
-Smaller airports in the state include the Davenport Municipal Airport (Iowa), Dubuque Regional Airport, Fort Dodge Regional Airport, Mason City Municipal Airport, Sioux Gateway Airport, Southeast Iowa Regional Airport, and Waterloo Regional Airport.
+Smaller airports in the state include the Council Bluffs Municipal Airport, Davenport Municipal Airport (Iowa), Dubuque Regional Airport, Fort Dodge Regional Airport, Mason City Municipal Airport, Sioux Gateway Airport, Southeast Iowa Regional Airport, and Waterloo Regional Airport.

 Railroads

 Amtrak's California Zephyr serves southern Iowa with stops in Burlington, Mount Pleasant, Ottumwa, Osceola, and Creston along its route between Chicago and Emeryville, California.
 Fort Madison is served by Amtrak's Southwest Chief, running between Chicago and Los Angeles.
-Both trains currently run tri-weekly and are expected to return to daily service in June.
+Both provide daily service through the state.